laisbsc/VentBot/docs/notes.md

 ├── rules.yml   #
 └── stories.yml # file containing the conversation intents followed by the system's actions
 ```
+@todo: Define chatbot terms in the docs.
+@Body: The terms `entity`, `intent`, and `action`, `NLU` should be defined in the context of a chatbot, specifying its usage in detail.
+Glossary?

 Moreover, the configuration files for the chatbot will be held at YAML files.
 Such as:
 ```bash